-- 1. Overview Sheet Viewpoint details include location description, grid reference distance from nearest turbine and technical data in relation to photography.
+- Overview Sheet Viewpoint details include location description, grid reference 1. distance from nearest turbine and technical data in relation to photography.
 Three maps at varies scales show the viewpoint location.
 A 120-degree existing view image without any proposed and permitted turbine.
-Existing turbines visible in the landscape may appear within the image and the horizontal extent of the 90-degree and 53.5-degree image to be presented in subsequent images is also framed. - 2.
-Existing View 90-degree existing view image with existing wind energy developments currently operational in the baseline landscape at the time of conducting this LVIA; without any proposed or permitted turbines (or under construction after the time of image capture) and a matching wireframe image of the same view which includes any existing turbines visible in the landscape.
-If turbines are already existing in the landscape, these are visible on the photograph and are rendered in the wireframe.
-Please note that in the case of Oweninny 2, which is currently under construction, the imagery captured to produce the photomontages was captured at a date prior to the start of construction of this wind farm, and so these turbines are not included in this existing view. - 3.
-Do Nothing View (90 degrees) Showing a 90-degree photomontage image with all other wind farms either existing, under construction or permitted (consented) at the time of conducting this LVIA.
-These developments have a high probability of being operational in a future receiving landscape.
-A matching wireframe image shows the turbines of all permitted and existing wind farms coloured and labelled for ease of identification. - 4.
-Proposed View with Cumulative (90 degrees) Showing a 90-degree photomontage image with the proposed wind farm and all other existing, permitted and proposed wind farms within the viewpoint.
-A matching wireframe image shows the turbines of all proposed, permitted and existing wind farms individually coloured and labelled for ease of identification.

-- 5. Proposed View with Cumulative (53.5 degrees) Showing a photomontage image of the proposed turbines and any existing, permitted and proposed turbines in a 53.5-degree horizontal field of view. - 6.
-Proposed Wireframe (53.5 degrees) Showing a wireframe image of the proposed turbines and any existing, permitted and proposed turbines in a 53.5-degree horizontal field of view.
+Existing turbines visible in the landscape may appear within the image and the horizontal extent of the 90-degree and 53.5degree image to be presented in subsequent images is also framed. - Existing View at 90° A 90-degree existing view image without any proposed or 2. permitted turbines and a matching wireline image of the same view which includes any existing turbines visible in the landscape.
+If turbines are already existing in the landscape (e.g. the Existing Owenninny1 & 2 Wind Farms), these are visible in the photographic imagery and are rendered in the wireline view. - Proposed Photomontage with Cumulative at 90° Showing a 90-degree photomontage 3. image with the proposed wind farm and all other existing, permitted and proposed wind farms within the view.
+A matching wireline image shows the turbines of all proposed, permitted and existing wind farms individually coloured and labelled for ease of identification. - 4.
+Proposed Photomontage with Cumulative at 53.5° - Showing a photomontage image of the proposed turbines and any existing, permitted and proposed turbines in a 53.5degree horizontal field of view. - 5.
+Proposed Wireline with Cumulative at 53.5° Showing a wireline image of the proposed turbines and any existing, permitted and proposed turbines in a 53.5-degree horizontal field of view.
 The proposed turbines and any other existing permitted and proposed wind farms are individually coloured and labelled for ease of identification.